resourcepool/save-lora-trainer/resources/docs/docs/ch1-rescue-hacker.md

 **Important:**
 Hint 1:
-The modifications will be made in **chapter1/src/index.js**
+All the code you need to implement is in **chapter1/src/tobeimpl/step-1**

 Hint 2:
-To connect to the broker, don't forget to use all the parameters provided in conf.js: conf.mqtt.host, conf.mqtt.username, conf.mqtt.password, conf.mqtt.clientId
+To connect to the broker, don't forget to use **all** the parameters provided in conf.js: conf.mqtt.host, conf.mqtt.username, conf.mqtt.password, conf.mqtt.clientId

+Hint 3:
+You will **NOT** need the manuals for this step

 ## Step 2 - Decoding a Join Request